rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> g.computeRankingCorrelation(ba3.bachetRanking)
     {'correlation': 0.7585058291696407, 'determination': 0.408625}

-Notice that correlation +0.7585 corresponds in fact to the unique optimal Kemeny ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
+The correlation +0.7585 corresponds in the case given here to the unique optimal Kemeny ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
 It is hence the highest possible correlation one may obtain with any ranking result.

-When comparing the Bachet rankings of best-qualified and randomized=100 versions with the corresponding Copeland rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 ,envolving 13 performance criteria, we observe the following correlation statistics with the corresponding outranking digraphs.
+When comparing now the Bachet rankings of best-qualified and randomized=100 versions with the corresponding Copeland rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 and involving 13 performance criteria, we may observe the following correlation statistics.

      ==================  ==================  ==================
              Bachet ranking rule                 Copeland